dooguls/plusbot/README.md

 2. apt-get install python3-pip
 3. python3 -m pip install slackclient
 4. export SLACK_BOT_TOKEN='your slack api token here'
-5. sqlite3 plusbot.db (and then quit with .quit)
-6. invite the bot to your channel for it to work.
+5. invite the bot to your channel for it to work.

 ### Current Features:
-* ++ and -- add one point and subtract one point
+* ++ and -- add one point and subtract one point like: @validuser++ or @validuser--
 * command 'scoreboard' prints out report of current scores highest to lowest.
 To use the command type: '@plusbot scoreboard'
 * command 'check' to query on someone's current score.
 To use it type: '@plusbot check @somevaliduser'
 * 'for' statement as in: "@username++ for being awesome"
+* help statement tells all the commands as in: @plusbot help

 ### Future Features:
 * add or subtract points to more than one user in a message
 * add weekly honors concept.
 Where on Fridays at 0800 EST/EDT the bot announces the score and says something clever about the top spot and something derogatory about the bottom person
-* add feature for software to create database first time it's run instead of creating the database outside of the script.
 * remove all of the hard coded stuff for channel name, bot name, and whatnot